 8:00PM – Once in Ipoh, make every inch of space in stomach to optimum usage.
 After dinner at Restoran Tuck Kee, we made our way to Tong Sui Kai（糖水街）located not far away from our dinner place.
 It’s a row of makeshift stalls selling mainly traditional and trendy desserts and light street food.
 Some stalls do sell comfort food like noodles, too.
 Most stalls were fully occupied.
 Since the stalls must abide by regulations under RMCO, fewer tables and chairs were available.
 When in Tong Sui Kai, order desserts and drinks from the stall where you patronise, while foods can be ordered from neighbouring stalls.
 This is an unwritten mutual agreement among stall operators there.

 9:30AM – Before leaving Ipoh for Penang, the last hurrah was at Restoran Thean Chun 天津茶室, located just right outside one end of Concubine Lane.
 Known for serving hearty local breakfast, we regretted to find Shredded Chicken Hor Fun（雞絲河粉）was not open that day.
 In fact, it was not open the previous time we were there too.
 AH, HOW UNFORTUNATE.
 We ended up ordering Egg Caramel Custard (another signature), Pork & Pig Intestine Satay, and Chee Cheong Fun.
 It was great but I truly missed the Shredded Chicken Hor Fun. :/

-11:30AM - We left Ipoh at around noon.
-A short trip, indeed, but we couldn't wait for another foodie spree in Penang!
+11:30AM – We left Ipoh at around noon.
+A short day trip in Ipoh, indeed, but we couldn’t wait for another foodie spree in Penang!